 If you're planning to stick to milder climates and only want an AC unit to keep your interior slightly cooler or as cool as the exterior, you might not need a powerful appliance.
 But if you're planning to head to warmer climates, such as parking your RV near the Grand Canyon or exploring the Everglades in Florida, you may want a more powerful AC on the roof.

-For RV ACs that will be used in climates with 100 degree F or greater temperatures, make sure you look for the true cooling capacity rating.
+When it comes to air conditioners for RVs that will be used in climates with 100 degree F or greater temperatures, make sure you look for the true cooling capacity rating.
 Many AC manufacturers claim a standard 13.5k or 15k BTU, but there are differences in their true cooling capacity.
 If you're traveling in warmer environments, you want the unit with the highest possible true cooling capacity.

 Furrion Chill® has up to 50% greater cooling capacity than leading competitors, which means you can cool faster and to lower temperatures.
 Our comparative test shows that Furrion Chill cools an RV from 100 degrees F to 70 degrees F up to 30% faster than competitive products.

 Speaking of the Everglades, humidity is definitely another factor to consider.
-If you live or travel to very humid areas, you may need a more powerful roof-mounted air conditioner to help keep the moisture and mugginess out of the air.
+If you live or travel to very humid areas, you may need a more powerful air conditioner unit to help keep the moisture and mugginess out of the air.

 Furrion Chill automatically maintains the correct level of moisture in your air and can produce up to 25% dryer air than leading competitors.
 This creates a higher airflow cooling effect in summer and increases comfort.